AkshaySJadhav/Elastic_Experiments/Loading_data_from_mysql.md

 ### 5. Start the logstash with mysql configuration.

-You will start observing database verbose on the screens in sometime.
+You will start observing database verbose on the screens in sometime that confirms connectivity is working.
 ```
 root@osboxes:/usr/share/logstash/bin# ./logstash -f /etc/logstash/conf.d/mysql.conf
 Using bundled JDK: /usr/share/logstash/jdk